shawngraham/ar-archaeology/augment-your-archaeology-draft.md

 # Augment your archaeology
-<small> Follow along on your own device at http://j.mp/ar-arch</small>
+<small> Follow along on your own device at http://j.mp/ar-arch

+Fork & annotate & remix the source at http://j.mp/ar-arch-source</small>

 Note:
 Why bother with AR?
 Ain't it just a gimmick?
 Make a Pratchett allusion - Tiffany Aching- Open your eyes, then open them again?
 Should also perhaps map out the parts of this talk